Spork: rhymes with Dork; n : trademark for a plastic eating utensil that has both tines and a bowl like a spoon

 Plastic tea spoons have a longer, but thinner shank for that little extra leverage, but prone to snapping if stressed too much.
 Soup spoons found mainly at Chinese restaurants will hold a larger payload, and the common, everyday spoon is your best all around bet for those mischievous pranks.

 Plastic silverware comes in many styles, and colors.
 White seems to be the most prevalent color, and among the cheaper variety.
-Among eateries around the neighborhood, I have found the best plasticware ( which it is also commonly known as) to be found at Boston Market.
+Dollar Tree stores have a rainbow of colors available, along with a "chrome-plated" version for those fancy shin-digs.
+Among eateries around the neighborhood, I have found the best plasticware ( which it is also commonly known as) to be found at Taco Casa.
 It is a sturdily made item, and comes in a handsome black color.
 Taco Bell is home of the Spork, and recently has been found at my local QuickTrip convenience store.
+A local eating place even has plasticware dispensers.
+Luckily they haven't made people start paying for it yet.
 I prefer the silverware that comes wrapped in cellophane to insure cleanliness, because so many times you will see people touching other pieces as they clumsily gather their utensils, or dropping them on the floor and replacing them in the container.
-Ever wondered if some unscrupulous resteraunteer washes, and replaces used silverware ?
+Ever wondered if some unscrupulous restaurateur washes, and replaces used silverware ?
 Let's hope to heck not !

-Recently unearthed in my mother-in-law's cupboard in Amarillo, Texas while looking for a midnight snack is what to be thought of as a pre-historic, or is that pre-plastic eating utensil, the Paper Spoon..
+Unearthed in my mother-in-law's cupboard in Amarillo, Texas while looking for a midnight snack is what to be thought of as a pre-historic, or is that pre-plastic eating utensil, the Paper Spoon..
 Yes, you read that correctly....the paper spoon !
 As stated on the box, "practical for picnics, parties, touring, camping, lunch boxes, sick room, and general household use".
-The other side of the box states "Not affected by heat or cold, Sanitary~Inexspensive~Convienent, Sold at all Kress Stores" They came packaged ten to a box, and are teaspoon sized.
+The other side of the box states "Not affected by heat or cold, Sanitary ~ Inexspensive ~ Convienent, Sold at all Kress Stores" They came packaged ten to a box, and are teaspoon sized.
 When the box was opened, it yielded yet another treasure, a miniature paper spoon, perhaps for feeding baby, or those smaller appetites.

 I'll post pictures of the find, spooner or later....sorry couldn't resist.